dgaydukov/cert-ocpjp11/files/LowLatency.md

   * write barrier - trap modification of object reference and process - 2 types:
     * SATB (snapshot-at-the-beginning) - all pointer modification stored in buffer to determine if white object should be deallocated
     * incremental update - turn black node into gray, if any of it pointers were modified
+* concurrent mark - 2 pauses: init mark & final mark

+Don't confuse:
+* memory barrier (used in concurrent programming) - special instruction that prevent CPU re-ordering of memory operations, also known as memory fence
+* read/write barrier (used in GC for marking phase) - special piece of code inserted into app to track or control access to objects
+* load reference barrier (used in GC for evacuation phase) - Ensures that any read of an object reference by the application always sees the correct (possibly relocated) object

+GC friendly data structures:
+* linked list - not GC friendly, cause each node has pointer to next node, so if you remove one node, you still have pointer to it, so it can't be garbage collected
+* arrays (and all derivatives like hash tables) - GC friendly, cause once you remove reference to array, it can be garbage collected

 You can get current default GC by running this command: `java -XX:+PrintCommandLineFlags -version` - this would print default JVM settings, including default GC that would be running with your JVM. in JLS there is no info about garbage collection, so it totally depends upon VM implementation